tungchihwei/EC601-Mood-Detect/README.md

 ### Nov.16
 All pre-processing procedure done.
 Now unvoiced parts elemination, 2sec resizing, pitch extraction, MFCC extraction, formants extraction are all done by one-click of VSP.m.
 The default input/output folder is D:\sample\.
 Drop all raw *.wav files in and you may get 3 .csv charts( if no fault reported...).

+### Nov.20
+Fix a bug when audio file is too short to get formants successfully.